Managing delegated mailboxes via API

 • If you don't have an OAuth application yet, follow the instructions on the Access to API page to create one and obtain a token.
 When creating an application, select the permissions ya360_admin:mail_read_shared_mailbox_inventory and ya360_admin:mail_write_shared_mailbox_inventory.

-• If you already have an OAuth application for working with the Yandex 360 for Business API, add permissions to view and edit mailbox access settings to it and then get a new OAuth token following this instruction.
+• If you already have an OAuth application for working with the Yandex 360 for Business API, add permissions to view and edit mailbox access settings to it and then get a new OAuth token following these instructions.

 2. Gather data needed for API requests.

-1. Find the organization ID: go to admin.yandex.ru and select General settings → Company profile.
+1. Find the organization ID: open the company account and select General settings → Company profile.
 You can see the ID below the organization name.

 2. Find the ID of the employee who needs access.
 To do this: